strangerstudios/paid-memberships-pro/readme.txt

 * Added some wpdb->escape() wrappers to the saveOrder method of MemberOrder which will fix some bugs with orders with fields with apostrophe's in them, etc.
 * Added checks for custom capabilities to the PMPro admin pages in case you want to give non-admins access.
 Caps are: pmpro_discountcodes, pmpro_emailsettings, pmpro_membershiplevels, pmpro_memberslist, pmpro_memberslist_csv, pmpro_orders, pmpro_orders_csv, pmpro_pagesettings, pmpro_paymentsettings
 * Added pmpro_memberslist_extra_cols_header and pmpro_memberslist_extra_cols_body hooks to add extra columns to the members list page.
+* Fixed pmpro_paypal_express_return_url_parameters filter to properly encode & and = so the params are properly added to the ReturnURL instead of being seen as extra params to the full PayPal Express URL.
+The PMPro Addon Packages plugin has been updated to take advantage of this to make that plugin more compatible with PayPal Express.

 = 1.5.9.2 =
 * Fixed Members List bugs introduced in version 1.5.9.1.